HenReeco/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Smart grids and renewable energy
+- Smart grids and energy management
-- Animal health care prevention
+- Precision farming and inference of bovine respiratory disease
-- Fog Computing
+- Smart farming and prediction of crop yield

 # Education to show in About widget
 education: